wangd12rpi/FinLoRA/lora/lora/README.md

-# Finetuning
+# Fine-Tuning

-To finetune using LoRA with custom dataset:
+To fine-tune using LoRA with custom dataset:
 1. Install required Python library in `../../environment.yml` using conda.
 1. Make sure the dataset jsonl file exist in the `data` directory, with similar format to existing datasets.
 1. Edit `script_train.sh` with dataset path and change training hyper-parameters if needed.